SportsLine-Technologies/whitelist/README.md

 4. The system will automatically pick up the changes
 5. Alternatively, upload a new users.csv file to replace the existing one

+It will take around 15 minutes for those changes to reflect on the frontend, but you can immediately validate the format of the file (see below).

 ## Validate users.csv format

 After saving the new version of users.csv, check: